jhaskinsjr/nebula/README.txt

 information about every other microservice.
 This rigidity is the antithesis of the flexibility that software is supposed to facilitate.

-As my doctoral advisor taught me: There are no solutions, only tradeoffs.
-I have made this tradeoff knowingly, willingly, intentionally, fully aware of the performance ramifications to trade away speed for flexibility.
+There are no solutions, only tradeoffs.
+I have made this tradeoff knowingly, willingly, intentionally, fully aware of the performance ramifications.
+Notwithstanding this, I chose to trade away speed for flexibility.

+--
+RUNNING

+To quickly run, execute

+python3 launcher.py --services simplecore.py:localhost \
+    regfile.py:localhost \
+    mainmem.py:localhost \
+    --max_cycles 100 \
+    -- 10000 test-01.ussim

+This executes the launcher module (launcher.py), which in turn spawns the CPU core service (simplecore.py), the register file service (regfile.py), and the main memory service (mainmem.py), all on localhost.
+The simulation will run for a total of 100 cycles, set up the launcher module to accept TCP connections on the localhost's port 10000, and execute the script test-01.ussim.